 It comes naturally to most CEOs to optimize company performance and target new percentage points of growth each year.
 But it’s also important to scan the horizon if you want to thrive and survive in a rapidly changing world.

-In retail, we have witnessed the seismic impact of the internet on consumer behaviour where traditional retail models, slow to see the benefits of early adaptation, have suffered catastrophic failure and disappeared from the high street.
+In retail, we have witnessed the seismic impact of the internet on consumer behavior where traditional retail models, slow to see the benefits of early adaptation, have suffered a catastrophic failure and disappeared from the high street.